GiorgosL/Python-webscrapping-on-Twitter-and-Youtube/README.md

-Using Pyhton's Twitter and Youtube Api to perform webscrapping.
+-Using Pyhton's Twitter and Youtube Api to perform webscrapping.

-Save the data on MongoDB collections.
+-Save the data on MongoDB collections.

-Evaluate the findings using MinHashing.
+-Evaluate the findings using MinHashing.